rrrohit1/modular-llm-finetuning/README.md

 ## Usage

-### Data Exploration

-- Check `notebooks/starter.ipynb` for detailed data analysis and visualization

-### Running the Pipeline
+### Running the Fine-Tuning Pipeline

-The complete pipeline can be run using the main script:
+The complete fine-tuning pipeline can be run using the main script:

 ```bash
 python src/main.py